Corona family recounts son's hospital visit for appendicitis amid COVID fears

 Less than 48 hours later, he went through surgery and was back home recovering.

-"Had mom waited, he could have had a ruptured appendix, which can be life threatening," said Dr. Openshaw.
+"Had mom waited, he could have had a ruptured appendix, which can be life-threatening," said Openshaw.

 For the Torres family, that's what put everything into perspective.

 Not just during emergencies.
-Dr. Openshaw says wellness checkups and immunizations are also key.
+Openshaw says wellness checkups and immunizations are also key.

-"Those well appointments are really important because if you miss out on some of those and miss out on some of those vaccines, we could be looking at patients starting to create outbreaks and other things that might be even more devastating to children, things like measles," said Dr. Openshaw.
+"Those wellness appointments are really important because if you miss out on some of those and miss out on some of those vaccines, we could be looking at patients starting to create outbreaks and other things that might be even more devastating to children, things like measles," said Openshaw.

 The Torres family is grateful they made the right choice for something serious.

-CHOC Nurses are available 24/7 to answer questions through the hotline 1-844-GET-CHOC.
+CHOC nurses are available 24/7 to answer questions through the hotline (844) GET-CHOC.